k98kurz/micropycelium/Packager_spec.md

 ## Receive

-This method takes in a blob of bytes representing an application message and invokes the callback, passing self and blob.
+This method takes in a blob of bytes representing an application message, the interface on which it was received, and the MAC address from which it was received.
+It then invokes the callback, passing self, blob, the Interface, and the MAC.

 ## Available